Blood-Glucose-Control/t1d-change-point-detection-benchmark/README.md

 **NOTE: The benchmark is still under heavy development and is subject to change.
 Consider its current state as alpha v.0.0.1**

-0.0.1 - patch/bug fixex
+- 0.0.1 -> patch/bug fixes
-0.1.0 - Minor data set updates where we add new patients, cgms, insulin pumps, or meal timing regimens.
+- 0.1.0 -> Minor data set updates where we add new patients, cgms, insulin pumps, or meal timing regimens.
-1.0.0 - Major data set updates where we add new modeling tasks, like new transfer learning settings.
+- 1.0.0 -> Major data set updates where we add new modeling tasks, like new transfer learning settings.

 # Dataset Metadata